 SOSREP’s personal salvage advisor (if appointed)

-SHORELINE RESPONSE CENTRE
+RESPONSE CO-ORDINATING CENTRE

-A Shoreline Response Centre is established to provide the onshore strategic response to a major coastal pollution incident.
-The location of the SRC would depend on the nature and scale of the pollution incident.
+A Response Co-ordinating Centre is established to provide the onshore strategic response to a major coastal pollution incident.
+The location of the RCC would depend on the nature and scale of the pollution incident.
 Refer to the Torbay Council Coastal Oil Pollution Plan.

 ENVIRONMENT GROUP

-The main function of the Environment Group is to provide advice and guidance on all environmental aspects of a pollution or salvage incident to SOSREP, the Salvage Control Unit, the Marine Response Centre, the Shoreline Response Centre, and the command and control centre for response in a harbour (when established).
+The main function of the Environment Group is to provide advice and guidance on all environmental aspects of a pollution or salvage incident to SOSREP, the Salvage Control Unit, the Marine Response Centre, the Response Co-ordinating Centre, and the command and control centre for response in a harbour (when established).
 This includes the assessment of environmental risks and potential impacts arising from an incident, as well as the implications of any clean up or salvage operations.

 Membership of the Environment Group